bennyscetbun/jsongo/README.md

 You can find the doc on godoc.org [![GoDoc](https://godoc.org/github.com/bennyscetbun/jsongo?status.png)](https://godoc.org/github.com/bennyscetbun/jsongo)

-## JsonNode
+## JSONNode

-JsonNode is the basic Structure that you must use when using jsongo.
+JSONNode is the basic Structure that you must use when using jsongo.
 It can either be a:
 - Map (jsongo.TypeMap)
 - Array (jsongo.TypeArray)
 - Value (jsongo.TypeValue) *Precisely a pointer store in an interface{}*